What does “Valere” mean?

 Google describes PWA’s as web experiences that are:

 At Valere Labs, we develop quality Progressive web apps that render an experience that is so consistent and seamless, that users can’t really tell the difference between a PWA and a Native mobile application.

 PWAs offer an enhanced user experience through progressive enhancement.
-Robust PWA solutions are useful in accelerating technological capabilities, empowering companies and adding the right balance to the business.
+Robust PWA solutions are useful in accelerating the technological capabilities, empower companies and add the right balance to the business.

 “PWA” stands short for “Progressive Web App.”
-As the name suggests, a PWA is essentially a website that can replicate all features as well as the touch and feel of a mobile app.
+As the name suggests, a PWA is essentially a website which can replicate all features as well as touch and feel of a mobile app.
 PWA gives user #bestofbothworlds experience.

 Increasing mobile internet accessibility and the race for user experience has led to the progress of this technology which makes a website more reliable and richer like an app, while maintaining the original plus-points of being fast, secure, discoverable, and easily shareable.

 PWAs can be installed on a users’ phone just like a native app, they work on all devices in a responsive manner and are functional on all browsers that are compliant with web standards.
 The main advantage of PWAs is that they are independent of connectivity and can be used even during unavailability of network based on the data cached during a user’s previous interaction with the page.

 The best progressive web apps load even faster than an average webpage, which has been proven to be a direct contributor to their higher sales and higher engagement statistics.